 ©beaconsfieldhigh.bucks.sch.uk

-Beaconsfield High School is a girls’ grammar school in the market town of Beaconsfield, Buckinghamshire.
-Beaconsfield High School is one of only 45 schools in the country that has been recognised as an Exceptional School.
+Beaconsfield High School is a girls’ grammar school in the market town of Beaconsfield.
+It's one of only 45 schools in the country that is recognised as an Exceptional School.
+Ofsted rate Beaconsfield High School 'outstanding'.
+Reports praise the range of extracurricular activities and the high priority given to pupils' mental health.

 Town: Beaconsfield